researchapps/url-headers/README.md

           path: data/*.json
 ```

+See [examples](examples) for this file.
 More verbose details are below.

 ## 1. Parse Data